huang15n/java_spring/lec1.md

 it gets detail on what is under the covers

+this is a true separation of corcerns,  the controller should be the traffic cop he should be deciding how to get the model and who to aks the model from. bad codes are a lot of controller overloaded and database connections done in the controllers are just awful the controller is going to return the model to a view component, the view component whose purpose in life is to render the view for the client

+thymeleaf will take pojo and look at our template and generate the html to return back to the client

+it all works transparently and it works out well because everything separated

 we will get a client request come in and that could be typically HTTP and it can be for a web page or a REST  service call, it goes to a dispatch servlet we get web request comes in and it decides how to handle it and refers to the handler mapping